Berry-Flux-Controlled Cascade of Chiral Superconducting States

+The general properties of the pairing vertex can be analyzed by suppressing the exchange processes in Eq.\eqref{eq:Vkk'_preview} and focusing on direct processes.
+By a $k$-space gauge transformation, $\Gamma^{\rm dir}$ can be brought to a circular-symmetric form (for details, see Appendix \ref{App: gauge_transform}).
+We expand $\Gamma^{\rm dir}$ in angular harmonics to obtain:

-The values $V_m$ are readily obtained by inverse Fourier transform, giving a closed-form expression:
+The values $\Gamma_m$ are readily obtained by inverse Fourier transform, giving a closed-form expression:

-The dependence of the quantities $V_m$ on $b$, $k_F$ and parameter $a$ characterizing the pair interaction potential width governs the hierarchy of the chiral states arising at different electron densities and Berry curvature values.
+where $I_m$ are modified Bessel functions of the first kind.
+Having the dependence of the quantities $g_m$ on parameters $b$, $k_F^2$ and $a$, we can predict chiral phases arising at different electron densities and Berry curvature values.

-For a given pairing amplitude, the ground state is determined by $V_m$ attaining the maximum value.
-By plotting these $V_m$ for different values of $k_F^2$ and $b$, we find that the channels $m$ for which $V_m$ is maximal alternate, leading to a cascade of transitions between phases with different $m$ (see Fig.~\ref{fig1}).
-Interestingly, this alternation pattern does not mimic the $b$-dependence of the two-particle bound states in Fig.~\ref{fig2_spectrum}, which shows no ground-state switching.
+Reinstating the exchange processes---the antisymmetrization described by Eq. \eqref{eq:Vkk'_preview}---yields dimensionless pairing couplings \be g_m=\nu \Gamma_m-(-)^m \nu \Gamma_m . \ee This cancels even-$m$ and doubles odd-$m$ contributions.
+With our convention attractive channels correspond to larger positive $g_m$, with the leading pairing state determined by $g_m$ attaining the maximum value.
+By plotting $g_m$ for different parameter values, we find that leading odd-$m$ channels alternate, resulting in a cascade of transitions between phases with different $m$ (see Fig.~\ref{fig1}).
+Notably, this pattern cannot be explained by the $b$-dependence of the two-particle bound states in Fig.~\ref{fig2_spectrum}, which does not show ground-state switching.